alahirajeffrey/shipment-pricing-api/README.md

 **NB**: the mongodb commection sting would be `mongodb://localhost:27017/tinkteq`.

 - To run the application in dev mode, run the command `npm run dev` other run `npm run start`.
-- Use the shipment.http file to test the endpoints
+- Use the shipment.http file to test the endpoints.
+Update pring IDs appropraitely